mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Same person**: Are you saying that what I'm doing with my mind while I'm sitting, even though it seems like what I do when I'm not sitting, still it's different?

 **Katagiri**: It’s different because you can see the mind a little clearer.
 That’s why you can see lots of things in [zazen](glossary#zazen).
 But in zazen, you are very confused because you have enough time to involve [yourself] in mind, because there is nothing to do and circumstances are very quiet, but in your daily living there are lots of things.
-So, the important point is whatever happens in zazen, in the ‘vomit’.
+So, the important point is whatever happens in zazen, in the “vomit”.
 Yes, vomit.
 “The vomit” means, anyway *[he chuckles]* – vomit of the mind.
 The mind has lots of things it’s attaching to.
 So, vomit.
 Mind feels good, mind doesn’t feel good; mind creates emotions, angers, et cetera.
 Anyway, vomit.
 Spit up.
 And then, if you spit up, just spit up.
 Then all you have to do is, just sitting here. *All* you have to do is, just sit.

 **Same person**: Yeah, I understand that.
 One thought that I had about it, [Roshi](glossary#roshi), is that sometimes it feels like building up bad habits in [zazen](glossary#zazen).
 That if I'm going to sit, I should sit with effort; I shouldn't get in the habit of sitting with no effort, that's sitting sloppy zazen.
 Like if it just builds up bad habits in zazen, maybe it would be better to not sit so much until I am ready to sit with effort again.